Article 15: The Judiciary and Public Safety

 4. The judiciary is independent.

 a) Supreme-court judges are appointed by the Prime Minister from a shortlist of three candidates per vacancy proposed by a non-partisan Judicial Appointments Commission composed of five senior judges, three citizens chosen by lot from the National Registry of Citizens, and two members of the House chosen by lot.
-Judges serve until mandatory retirement at age 75 and may be removed only by a two-thirds vote of the House for proven misbehaviour or incapacity.
+Judges serve until mandatory retirement at age 65 and may be removed only by a two-thirds vote of the House for proven misbehaviour or incapacity.

 b) Appointments to the superior courts of each province remain within provincial jurisdiction.
 Each province must establish a non-partisan Judicial Appointments Commission for these appointments, structured to mirror the federal commission in composition and function: five senior provincial judges, three citizens selected by lot from the provincial electorate from the National Registry of Citizens, and two members of the provincial legislature selected by lot.
+For each vacancy, the commission shall propose a shortlist of three qualified candidates ranked by merit.
+The provincial premier shall appoint one from this shortlist.
+Provincial superior court judges serve until mandatory retirement at age 75.
+Removal occurs only by a two-thirds vote of the provincial legislature for proven misbehaviour or incapacity.

 c) Members of the Judicial Appointments Commissions, whether federal or provincial, who serve in their capacity as senior judges or as members of the House or provincial legislature, receive no additional compensation beyond their existing salaries.
 Citizen members selected by lot receive full reimbursement of any wages lost during the period of service, plus a daily honorarium equal to twice the national median daily wage.
 Each commission convenes only for the time required to evaluate candidates and produce the mandated shortlist for the vacancy or vacancies under consideration, never to exceed four weeks.